saimahesh-ai/csce-5150-project/README.md

 csce 5150 Algorithms project
-open with colab and run the file
+step 1: open with colab and run the file click run all